Dashree/cs6450-labs/README.md

 After client output was increased, we decided to come back to sharding to test it more optimally.
 We first increased shards to 128 and lengthened server startup sleep to 10 seconds, and let shard maps allocate/initialize.
 More shards reduced residual lock contention and improved cache locality under high parallelism.
 Extending startup time ensured servers were fully initialized (avoiding cold misses/alloc stalls) before the client blast.
 With high concurrency, too few shards become hot; too many shards cost memory & cache pressure.
 128 was a good balance for the hardware.
 Proper warmup eliminates transient slow starts.

-Another strategy we tried but didn’t carry out was a server side key hash map.
+Another strategy we tried but didn’t carry out was a server-side key hash map.
 Every time a key was sent to a server, it had to be put through a hash function to determine the correct shard.
 This strategy was to reduce the cost of hashing by keeping a map that stores keys with their shard locations.
 The first time a key was referenced, it would be hashed and stored in the map for future use.
 This ended up resulting in a large slowdown, taking ops/s from 2.8 million to just 800,000.
 This was caused by the extra initial cost to create and store these new hashes, causing the program to take much longer to ramp up to speed.
 If we increase the client duration to 60 seconds, it takes the ops/s to 2 million from 800,00, with longer duration seeing speeds up to 2.6 million.

 Instead of relying on a mutex to accumulate the number of operations, an atomic add was put in place.
 As it proved to be a better performance model.
 This could enqueue add operations one at a time in the put case, and for get, we could add an entire batch of gets at once.
-Similarly the lastPrint was also converted into int64 representation to ease the calculations.
+Similarly, the lastPrint was also converted into an int64 representation to ease the calculations.

-**Reproducibility**
+As for linearizability, our solution uses read-write mutexes to ensure simultaneous writes/updates are not possible on the server.
+The order in which operations happen is also respected for a given client.
+To ensure this, we flush the get batches before any write operation occurs.
+The simultaneous execution means the reflection of writes in the server depends on when the thread acquired the lock and actualized the results.
+This behaviour is what defines the linearizability of Key-Value store behaviour.

+# Reproducibility

 **Software dependencies**

-The libraries used for this project come from standard go libraries like, hash, sync.
+The libraries used for this project come from standard Go libraries like hash, sync.

 So no additional setup is required.

 **Configuration parameters**

-The default CLI parameters from the skeleton code were used, but some optional parameters were added such as startup allocations, number of local shards in the server's code.
-On the other client side, the number of workloads and batch sizes for request.
+The default CLI parameters from the skeleton code were used, but some optional parameters were added, such as startup allocations and the number of local shards in the server's code.
+On the other client side, the number of workloads and batch sizes for requests.
 The only changes made to the **run-cluster.sh** were to launch multiple servers per server node.

 **Hardware requirements**